Volunteering: What our volunteers gain from giving back

 Our Food Redistribution Centre is reliant on dozens of volunteers to help get millions of meals out to communities across Lancashire and Cumbria, feeding people most in need while reducing food waste.

-Volunteering has given Bill a renewed sense of purpose during retirement, while 22-year-old Zack hopes it will help him to find his way in the world of work.
-And sharing some experiences with both Bill and Zack is Rimma, who has a wealth of work experience but used volunteering to improve her language skills after arriving in the UK as a refugee.
+Personal benefits – Volunteering has given Bill a renewed sense of purpose during retirement, while 22-year-old Zack hopes it will help him to find his way in the world of work.
+Rimma, who has a wealth of work experience, used volunteering to improve her language skills after arriving in the UK as a refugee.

 “It’s nice to feel useful – it makes you feel good” – Bill